TanStack/query/docs/react/guides/request-waterfalls.md

 The two queries will now fetch in parallel.
 Note that if you are using suspense, you'd want to combine these two queries into a single `useSuspenseQueries` instead.

-Another way to flatten this waterfall would be to prefetch the comments in the `<Article>` component, or prefetch both of these queries at the router level on page load or page navigations, read more about this in the [Prefetching & Router Integration guide](../guides/prefetching).
+Another way to flatten this waterfall would be to prefetch the comments in the `<Article>` component, or prefetch both of these queries at the router level on page load or page navigation, read more about this in the [Prefetching & Router Integration guide](../guides/prefetching).

 Next, let's look at a _Dependent Nested Component Waterfall_.